 process.
 Generally, any FOIA request that meets the basic requirements will be responded to within 20 working days.

-To submit a FOIA request electronically, please use Department of Energy’s FOIA Request Form
+To submit a FOIA request, please fill out PDF form FOIA Request Form

 Requesters who have submitted FOIA requests to Southwestern on or after December 31, 2008, may obtain additional information at our Electronic Reading Room

 .
 You will need to know your FOIA request number to identify your request on the listing.